schatzcenter/CBREC/CBREC-Fire/README.md

 ```
 ### What it does

-The scenario_emissions function sourced by run_all estimates fuel consumption, emissions, and residual fuels for all  of the 704 fixed scenarios.
-The individual scenarios are stored in a .csv file which can be accessed at "data/SERC/scenarios.csv".
+The scenario_emissions function sourced by run_all estimates fuel consumption, emissions, and residual fuels for all of the specified fixed cases.
+The individual cases to run are specified in "common-inputs/cases-to-run.csv".
+All cases are defined in "common-inputs/case-definitions.csv".

 The function loads pre-processed spatial attributes that have been converted from raster to a tabular format with x-y location indicator columns.
 All spatial data use the California (Teale) Albers projetion.
 The CRS is below: